Skip to content

 • Best for: Tomato plants are the poster child for cages, but they can also support peppers, eggplants, and some bushier flowering plants.

-Trellises:
+Plant Trellises:

 • Description: A trellis is a lattice, often made of wood or metal, that supports plants growing vertically.
-Some are crafted beautifully which adds more asthetic appeal to your garden.
+Some are crafted beautifully which adds more aesthetic appeal to your garden.
 Others like trellis bench is double purpose it will serve you and your plant.

 • Best for: Climbing plants like beans, peas, and cucumbers, and flowering vines such as clematis or morning glory.